iangregory/node-rfxcom/README.md

 "receive"
 ---------
-Emitted when any message is received from the RFXtrx 433, sends the raw bytes received.
+Emitted when any message is received from the RFXtrx 433, sends the raw bytes that were received.

 "elec2"
 -------